 Welcome to the final installment of our series on Electricity!

-Here is what I covered in the last 3 blog posts:
+Here is What I Covered in the Last 3 Articles

-In this blog post, I will be discussing an unusual question I came across the other day.
+In this article, I will be discussing an unusual question I came across the other day.

 Usually, schools test students on the arrangements of bulbs.
 However, the circuit in this question had an interesting twist.